mohiva/play-silhouette/docs/configuration.rst

 =========================    ===================================================================
 Property                     Description
 =========================    ===================================================================
-``authorizationURL``         The authorization URL provided by the OAuth provider ``accessTokenURL``           The access token URL provided by the OAuth provider ``redirectURL``              The redirect URL to the application after a successful
+``authorizationURL``         The authorization URL provided by the OAuth provider.
+This isn't
-                             authentication on the OAuth provider
+                             needed when using Silhouette in conjunction with client side authentication frameworks ``accessTokenURL``           The access token URL provided by the OAuth provider ``redirectURL``              The redirect URL to the application after a successful authentication on the OAuth provider